babinet/Kta2Geo/README.md

 #### Geoserver_operations

-* Create a Workspace on Geoserver
+* Create a Workspace on Geoserver using REST.
 * Post Geotif files to geoserver and set-up layers using REST.
+* Create Layer Group from workspace using REST.

 #### Observatoire_Long_Lat-Converter